PermutaTriangle/Tilings/README.rst

                               0: (0, 0)

 The same underlying principal corresponds to avoiding or containing any set of gridded permutations.
-There are many different ways that can prove useful when trying to enumerate permutation classes, and used throughout our ``StrategyPacks``.
+There are many different variations of this strategy used throughout our ``StrategyPacks``.

 .. code:: python